 General service: 1.5 percent is multiplied by the number of years of service and the final average salary.
 Normal retirement age for general service members is age 65, or age 58 with 30 years of retirement credit.

 A member of the pension program becomes vested on the earliest of the following dates: the date the member completes 600 hours of service in each of five calendar years, the date the member reaches normal retirement age, and, if the pension program is terminated, the date on which termination becomes effective.

 - ii.
 Death Benefits.
 Upon the death of a non-retired member, the spouse or other person who is constitutionally required to be treated in the same manner as the spouse, receives for life 50 percent of the pension that would otherwise have been paid to the deceased member.
-The surviving spouse may elect to delay payment of the death benefit, but payment must commence no later than December 31 of the calendar year in which the member would have reached 701⁄2 years. - iii.
+The surviving spouse may elect to delay payment of the death benefit, but payment must commence no later than December 31 of the calendar year in which the member would have reached $70\frac{1}{2}$ years. - iii.
 Disability Benefits.
 A member who has accrued 10 or more years of retirement credits before the member becomes disabled or a member who becomes disabled due to job-related injury shall receive a disability benefit of 45 percent of the member's salary determined as of the last full month of employment before the disability occurred.

 Contributions - PERS funding policy provides for monthly employer contributions at actuarially determined rates.
 These contributions, expressed as a percentage of covered payroll, are intended to accumulate sufficient assets to pay benefits when due.
 The funding policy applies to the PERS Defined Benefit Plan and the Other Postemployment Benefit Plans.
 Employer contribution rates during the period were based on the December 31, 2017 actuarial valuation, which became effective July 1, 2019.
 The state of Oregon and certain schools, community colleges, and political subdivision have made unfunded actuarial liability payments and their rates have been reduced.
-Effective January 1, 2020, Senate Bill 1049 requires employees to pay contributions on re-employed PERS retirees' salaries as if they were an active member, excluding IAP (6%) contributions.
-Employer contributions for the year ended June 30, 2021 were \$2,833,434, excluding amounts to fund employer specific liabilities.
-In addition approximately \$600,135 in employee contributions were paid or picked up by the District in fiscal 2021.
+Employer contributions for the year ended June 30, 2020 were \$2,619,869, excluding amounts to fund employer specific liabilities.
+In addition, approximately \$544,052 in employee contributions were paid or picked up by the District in 2019-20.

-Pension Asset or Liability - At June 30, 2021, the District reported a net pension liability of \$17,663,661 for its proportionate share of the net pension liability.
-The pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation dated December 31, 2018.
+Pension Asset or Liability - At June 30, 2020, the District reported a net pension liability of \$14,682,968 for its proportionate share of the net pension liability.
+The pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation dated December 31, 2017.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-As of the measurement date of June 30, 2020 and 2019, the District's proportion was .081 percent and .085 percent, respectively.
-Pension expense for the year ended June 30, 2021 was \$1,790,875.
+As of the measurement dates of June 30, 2019 and 2018, the District's proportion was .085 percent and .084 percent, respectively.
+Pension expense for the year ended June 30, 2020 was \$1,572,714.